Learn how to create a smoke shaped image using a range of photo manipulation techniques in Adobe Photoshop.

 Merge all layers except background layer with portrait.
-Right now looking at image it seems girl has one too long neck.
+Right now looking at the image it seems girl has one too long neck.
 We can fix this by adding more smoke.
-Repeat same process we did before (select from smoke 3 a bit of smoke, copy it to our main canvas, desaturate and reduce layer opacity so you can clear edges of layer.
-In the end you should have something like i have below.
+Repeat the same process we did before (select from smoke 3 a bit of smoke, copy it to our main canvas, desaturate and reduce layer opacity so you can clear edges of the layer.

 With smoke layer selected, apply Image > Adjustments > Hue/Saturation.

 Duplicate layer with portrait using Ctrl+J and place it above smoke layer.
 Select the violin using the Polygonal Lasso Tool.

 Invert selection using Select > Inverse and remove everything inside the selection by using the Delete button.

 Make a new selection in the shape of violin using Polygonal Lasso Tool and remove unnecessary background using Delete button again.
 Deselect selection using Ctrl+D.

 If you still have some problematic areas with the remains of the background, they can be erased by using Eraser Tool with a soft-edged brush and opacity set to 30-50%.

 Duplicate layer with violin using Ctrl+J and apply Image > Adjustments > Hue/Saturation.